Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

-Seafood poisoning from marine toxins is an under-recognized hazard for travelers, particularly in the tropics and subtropics.
-Furthermore, the risk is increasing because of factors such as climate change, coral reef damage, and spread of toxic algal blooms.
+Seafood poisoning from marine toxins is an underrecognized hazard for travelers, particularly in the tropics and subtropics.
+Furthermore, the risk is increasing as a result of factors such as climate change, coral reef damage, and spread of toxic algal blooms.

 CIGUATERA FISH POISONING

 Ciguatera fish poisoning occurs after eating reef fish contaminated with toxins such as ciguatoxin or maitotoxin.
 These potent toxins originate from Gambierdiscus toxicus, a small marine organism (dinoflagellate) that grows on and around coral reefs.
 Dinoflagellates are ingested by herbivorous fish.
 The toxins produced by G. toxicus are then modified and concentrated as they pass up the marine food chain to carnivorous fish and finally to humans.
 Ciguatoxins are concentrated in fish liver, intestines, roe, and heads.

 G. toxicus may proliferate on dead coral reefs more effectively than other dinoflagellates.
 The risk of ciguatera is likely to increase as more coral reefs deteriorate because of climate change, ocean acidification, construction, and nutrient runoff.